kminevskiy/jekyll-now/_posts/2017-04-21-linked-list-part1.md

 ### Linked list basics

 What's the definition of a linked list?
 It's an abstract, dynamic data structure that consists of linked nodes.
-Each node's payload includes actual data (anything you can think of: numbers, characters, other objects, etc) and a pointer to the next node.
+Each node's payload includes actual data (anything you can think of really) and a pointer to the next node.
+In this article we'll look at singly-linked lists.

 ![Linked list structure]({{ site.url }}/images/ll.png)

-Unlike arrays, the linked list has no "connections" between each element other than pointers and unless we maintain these links at all times, "disconnected" nodes get dereferenced by the interpreter and disappear via garbage collection mechanism.
+Unlike arrays, the linked list has no "connections" between each element other than pointers. and unless we maintain these links at all times, there is no way to get to these "disconnected" nodes.
+Since we don't maintain references to these nodes in our program, they get garbage collected by the Ruby interpreter.

 OK, how about some actual code?

-{% highlight ruby linenos %}
+{% highlight ruby %}
 class Node
   attr_accessor :value, :next